WATCH NOW: Tourism booms at Indiana Dunes, spurred by pandemic, national park designation

 International visitors have been growing, and visitors from Illinois grew last year, largely because of the shutdown in that neighboring state.

 "Right now the majority of visitors are staying within the Midwest and driving in," Weimer said.
-"We're in an 8-hour drive from much of the country's population."
+"We're an eight-hour drive from much of the country's population."

 The 3-dune challenge involves a great deal of trudging through sandy trails up and down three large dunes.